lucapinello/CRISPResso/README.rst

 Installation
 ------------

-1) Download the setup file and decompress it
+1) Download the .. _setup file: https://github.com/lucapinello/CRISPResso/archive/master.zip and decompress it
 2) Run the command: python setup.py install

+OR

+Alternatively if you have pip installed just run:

+pip install CRISPResso --verbose

 The Setup will try to install these software for you: